toedio/challenge-zedelivery-backend/Readme.md

 If you want to run on a specific port, run ```docker run -p YOUR_PORT:8080 -t backendchallenge```

-Note: The production database credentials need to be changed in the application-prd.properties file
+Note: The production database credentials need to be changed in the application-prd.properties file.
+Otherwise, the application will not start